Yamanote Line in Tokyo

 30. Ebisu

 Ebisu Station was built in 1901 and used as a freight terminal for the nearby Yebisu Beer factory.
 The company name was then used for the station.
 Passengers could board the trains from here in 1906.
-Four train lines serve now approx. 134000 passengers a day, which are JR Yamanote, JR Saikyo, JR Shonan-Shinjuku and Tokyo Metro Hibiya Line.
-Ebisu Station is located at the ground floor of the Atre Ebisu shopping center.
-The Yebisu Garden Place, a shopping and dining complex is the major higlight close to the East Exit of the station.
+Four train lines serve now approx. 134000 passengers a day, which are JR Yamanote, JR Saikyo, JR Shonan-Shinjuku, and Tokyo Metro Hibiya Line.
+Ebisu Station is located on the ground floor of the Atre Ebisu shopping center.
+The Yebisu Garden Place, a shopping and dining complex is the major highlight close to the East Exit of the station.
 Check out the Joel Robuchon Restaurant (rated with three Michelin stars) or the 200m long shopping street called Ichibankai (starts at the West Exit).

 My 100 Best Moments in Japan